avilldaniel/full-stack-learning/README.md

 Repository contains very basic programs as I learn the art of programming.

-Code is mostly comprised of JavaScript, Solidity, and HTML/CSS.
+Languages are mostly comprised of JavaScript, Solidity, and HTML/CSS.

 Projects can viewed by branch.